cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 <br/>

-Having the stacks configured as shown above, we can now provision the `vpc-1` Atmos component into the `ue2-dev` Atmos stack by executing the following Atmos commands:
+Having the stacks configured as shown above, we can now provision the `vpc-1` Atmos component into the `ue2-dev` stack by executing the following Atmos commands:

 ```shell